cjenniferwong/Metis_Project_4_Fletcher/README.md

 https://developer.spotify.com/documentation/web-api/reference/library/save-tracks-user/

 I think it would also be interesting to see what clustering the lyrics does (does the definition of difference genres change over the decades?)

+August 15th, 2018:
+Addendum:
+I think to reframe the scope of the project, I will be using songs from the billboards top 100 and my personal spotify library + playlists.

+Then when I'm done, I'm going to build a personal recommendation system